zzenonn/AWSWorksheets/README.md

-# AWS Tips from Zenon
+# AWS Instructions from Zenon

 This is my list of hints and tips for different AWS courses.
 It’s markdown so you can save it, access it or store it anywhere.
 I might also give you other links that are course specific.
 I’ll add specific answers to questions I get during the course.
 I’ll share it with everyone.